byjg/php-rest-reference-architecture/docs/getting_started_02_add_new_field.md

 ...
 ```

-## Adding the field status to the `Repository`
+## Updating the Repository

-As we are just adding a new field, and we already updated the Model to support this new field
-we don't need to change the `Repository` class.
+As we're just adding a new field and already updated the Model, we don't need to change the `Repository` class.
+The ORM will automatically handle the new field.

+## Updating the Service

+Similarly, no changes needed in the `Service` class.
+The `BaseService` methods automatically work with the updated Model.

-## Adding the field status to the `Rest`
+## Updating the REST Controller

 We just need to allow the rest receive the new field.
 If we don't do it the API will throw an error.